XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 Anderson, E. A. (1976), A point energy and mass balance model of a snow cover, Tech.
 Rep. 19, NOAA, Silver Spring, Md.

 Andreadis, K. M., D. Liang, L. Tsang, D. P. Lettenmaier, and E. G. Josberger (2008), Characterization of errors in a coupled snow hydrology microwave emission model, J. Hydrometeorol., 9, 149-164.

+Hedstrom, N., and J. W. Pomeroy, 1998: Intercepted snow in the boreal forest: Measurement and modeling.
+Hydrol.
+Processes, 12, 1611-1625.

 Jordan, R. (1991), A one-dimensional temperature model for a snow cover: Technical documentation for SNTHERM89, Tech.
 Rep. 91-16, Cold Reg.
 Res. and Eng.
 Lab., U.S. Army Corps of Eng., Hanover, N. H.